-It can be a daunting task to hire a video production company.
-Like any big-ticket B2B service, videos for your business can feel like a risk.
-With such a substantial investment, I want to offer 3 tips on how to feel secure when you hire a video production company.
+Hiring a video production company can suck!
+It’s a big investment and you have to deal with creative people who are excited to get paid for playing with their camera gear.
+Like any big-ticket B2B service, getting videos for your business can feel like a risk.
+With such a substantial investment, I want to offer 3 tips on how to feel more secure when you hire a video production company.

-To be fair, I do run a video production company and anything I say may seem like a sales pitch to hire us, but as you’ll see, these tips may easily cancel out New Focus Films as one of your top choices.
-It all comes down to following these 3 tips and then deducing your selections to the best fit.
+To be fair, I do run my own video production company and anything I say could just sound like a sales pitch to hire us, but as you’ll see, these tips could possibly rule out New Focus Films as one of your top choices.
+It all comes down to following these 3 tips and then deducing your selections to the best fit for you.

 1. Look at Their Most Recent Work

 A production company will usually post their best-looking stuff.
 Normally, you’ll see tidbits of these in their demo reel as well.
-That’s all fine and well, but it does help to see what they’ve done in the last 3-6 months.
+However, it really helps to see what they’ve done in the last 3-6 months.

 The reason for this is that it will show you the current state of quality that the company is working in.
 It’s possible that the production company is taking on too much work right now and the quality of their work is sacrificed.
 It’s also possible that they’re not really working in your niche of industry.